Adzuki Beans, also known as “azuki” or “aduki” beans, are small, crimson red legumes with a mildly sweet flavor and creamy cooked texture.

 - Approximately 1/4 inch in length

 - Reddish brown with a thin white line down one side, it turns pink when cooked

 Carefully sort beans and rinse thoroughly.
 Soak overnight.
 Rinse and place in a large pot.
 Cover with fresh water.
 Bring water to a boil for 3 minutes.
 Reduce heat and simmer, covered, for 60 to 90 minutes or until tender.
 This bean produces foam when boiling, so skim the water regularly.

 Storage & handling

 Store in a cool, dry place.

-In many East Asian cultures, the adzuki bean is used extensively in desserts and sweet drinks.
+Adzuki beans are frequently used in desserts and sweet drinks.
 This aromatic recipe pairs the sweetened bean with rehydrated dried fruit and cinnamon, making it more approachable for first-time bean dessert eaters.